Welcome to today's edition of the Rush 24-7 podcast.

 Big holes in foreign aid and the EPA were patched in large part.

-Republicans gave up politically treacherous cuts to the agriculture department's food inspection program.
+Republicans gave up politically treacherous cuts to the Agriculture Department's food inspection program.

-Still Obama and his Democrat allies accepted $600 million in cuts to a community health center program, $414 million in cuts to uh uh grants for state and local police departments, all these things he had agreed to previously.
+Still, Obama and his Democrat allies accepted $600 million in cuts to a community health center program, $414 million in cuts to grants for state and local police departments.

-There was a lot of things, nothing he had to be convinced of to uh to cut uh along the lines of this talk, and then there is this Andrew Taylor from the Associated Press.
+There was a lot of nothing he had to be convinced of to cut along the lines of this talk.

 And I still love it here.

-That's how these cuts are folks.
+That's how these cuts are.

-I'm telling you, we're being scammed here like you can't believe it.
+Folks, I'm telling you, we're being scammed here like you can't believe it.

 The thing is, we know it.